youssefghazali80/embedded-systems-projects/README.md

 # embedded-systems-projects
-this file contains all the projects related to embedded systems that I have been worked on which include six projects related to embedded systems and one project which is pure c
+this file contains all the projects related to embedded systems that I have worked on which include six projects related to embedded systems and one project which is pure c